Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 ## ![bubble]
 Bubble Weave

 <div class="mechanics" markdown="1">
 > Bubble players have it easy.
-Simply find the north/south facing crystal on
+Find the horizontal (north/south) facing crystal
-> your side, and stand one square next to it.
+> on your side, and stand one square next to it.
+>
+> *This will not work if your group splits the arena east/west.*
 >
 > {: .demphasize }
 > Other guides talk about solving the H pattern and moving to the *2* quadrant